spacetelescope/jwst/docs/jwst/introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Stage 2 pipelines can take an individual file or an :ref:`association
 <associations>` as input.
-Nearly all Stage 3 pipelines require an associaiton as
+Nearly all Stage 3 pipelines require an association as
 input.
 Normally, the output file is defined in each association's "product name" which defines the basename that will be used for output file naming.